 \subsection{Fine-tuning LLM by Motion Instructions}

-Instruction tuning~\cite{wei2021finetuned} enables the LLM to handle various generation tasks by asking LLMs questions in different instructions.
+Instruction tuning~\cite{wei2021finetuned} enables LLMs to handle various generation tasks by asking the LLM questions in different instructions.
 Therefore, we design various instructions that combine both task descriptions and control conditions to fine-tune large language model by the widely-used and efficient Low-Rank Adaptation (LoRA)~\cite{hu2021lora}.
-Specifically, given a large language model $\mathcal{F}$, the general template of our instructions $\mathcal{I}$ and the answer of LLM $\mathcal{\hat{P}}=\mathcal{F}(\mathcal{I})$ are formulated as
+Specifically, given a large language model $\mathcal{F}$, the general template of our instructions $\mathcal{I}$ and the answer of the LLM $\mathcal{\hat{P}}=\mathcal{F}(\mathcal{I})$ are formulated as